ruelneuman/full-stack-open/README.md

 # Full Stack Open 2021
-This repository contains my projects and solutions for the [Full Stack Open 2021](https://fullstackopen.com/en/) course from the University of Helsinki.
+This repository contains my projects and solutions for the [Full Stack Open](https://fullstackopen.com/en/) course from the University of Helsinki.
 Parts 0 to 9 are contained within this repository.
 Parts 10 to 13 are contained in separate repositories (links are in the associated sections below).

 The course covers many important topics of full stack web development such as:
 - React